tjkemp/python-template/README.md

 The point of having style guidelines (and automation) is to have a common vocabulary of coding so people can concentrate on what you're saying rather than on how you're saying it.

-## Usage of the cookiecutter tempalate
+## Usage of the cookiecutter template

 The cookiecutter template can be used as such with only `cookiecutter` Python package installed.
 To have everything work smoothly and to be able to use `init-env.sh` to initialize the  project, the following prerequisities should be met:
  - pyenv (to install Python versions)